-Sarah led fellow students as President (2011-2012) of the BAC Interior Design Society (ids), which is the umbrella organization for the BAC student chapters of ASID and IIDA.
+Sarah led fellow students as President (2011-2012) of the BAC Interior Design Society, which is the umbrella organization for the BAC student chapters of ASID and IIDA.
 Through that role, Sarah helped organize a team of similarly inspired BAC students to submit an entry in the 2011 New England IIDA Fashion Show.
 Collaboratively, they created a vision for their design and represented the BAC.
-It was a process of equal parts blood, sweat and tears, but an experience like no other.
+It was a process of equal parts blood, sweat, and tears, but an experience like no other.
 She is excited to participate again in the future.
 Sarah was also awarded the Edward J. Aisner & Eleanor H. Aisner Creative Exercise Scholarship for her work on the Creative Exercise portion of the BAC Application for Admission.

 Sarah has previously worked for Deb Evans & Associates, and as a Design Consultant for Tile Showcase where she learned a great deal about materials and their application process.
-She currently works in interiors for DiMella Shaffer.
+She currently works as a Designer for DiMella Shaffer.